 - Tuition: $29,640

 What Exactly Does an Online Bachelor’s Degree Get Me?

 It might sound cliché, but a bachelor’s degree gets you employed.
 According to the National Center for Education Statistics, in 2016 only 69% of people with just a high school diploma worked full time, year round.
 Compare this to 79% of people with a bachelor’s degree.
 Young adults with a bachelor’s degree earn an average of $50,000 per year, 57% higher than the average of $31,800 earned by those with a high school diploma.
 So bachelor’s degrees help with both reaching your potential of working full time year round, and increasing the rate you are paid for that work.
 Now, not all majors are created equal.
 Some earn more on average than others.
 We’ll look at that next.

 What Majors Should I Consider?

 Well, it’s important to do something that interests you.
 If you don’t want to be an engineer, then I can’t recommend you major in that even though they make incredibly good money on a bachelor’s degree.
 However, it’s likely your interests do align with some of the best options on the market.
 Most of the top ten majors are available from one or more of the schools in this ranking.
-So I am going to provide you with the financial breakdown on the median earnings for professions related to each of the top ten college majors as ranked by The Princeton Review (I will also mention whether or not it requires a master’s degree to reach the top earnings potential in that field).
+So we are going to provide you with the financial breakdown on the median earnings for professions related to each of the top ten college majors as ranked by The Princeton Review (We will also mention whether or not it requires a master’s degree to reach the top earnings potential in that field).